 The plan all along was when we had two children, I would stay at home.
 In fact, I vividly remember on my first maternity leave with J sitting outside on our deck bouncing our four-week old baby on my lap.
 “When we have two kids, I am going to stay home with them.”
 I told him.
 Then I joked and asked if we could get pregnant again right away so I could go ahead and stay home sooner.
 Ha.

 I didn’t get pregnant quite that quickly, but we definitely didn’t wait long since the girls are just shy of 17 months apart.
 I figured it would be an easy decision, since that was our plan all along, but as soon as I found out I was pregnant, a flood of fear and anxiety and decision fatigue set in and tortured me for months.
-It made sense for me to go back to work after L was born because Jeff didn’t have a job yet, but for some reason thinking of quitting my job after M got here was a little harder to swallow.
+It made sense for me to go back to work after L was born because Jeff didn’t have a job yet, but for some reason thinking of quitting my job and being a “stay at home mom” after M got here was a little harder to swallow.

 Why is this decision so hard for me to make?